-Your continuing contributions are especially important now as the Society undertakes restoration work on the Knaut-Rhuland House National Historic Site of Canada.
+Your continuing contributions are especially important now as the Society undertakes restoration work on the Knaut-Rhuland House.
 Each donation helps and is an important source of matching funds for government grants.
 Make a donation today.
 All donations are tax deductable and receipts are promptly issued for each donation received.

 Lunenburg Heritage Society

 Dan Pittman - History of Lunenburg Area pre-1756

 St John's Parish Hall, 65 Cumberland Street, Lunenburg